Minolta TC-1

 Minolta TC-1 isn’t just another overpriced point-and-shoot.
 It is a complex, innovative piece of ultra-compact technology powered by a nearly two-hundred-year-old chemical process.
 Film.

 This camera is both a cult classic and a capable shooter.
 While limited by the maximum aperture of 𝒇3.5, it’s the smallest and one of the lightest 35mm film cameras ever created.
-With a fully-motorized film winder, bellows, and lens cover, complemented by a highly-regarded aperture priority 28mm autofocus lens, a capable flash unit, and fully-adjustable focus and exposure settings, it’s an incredibly impressive gadget.
+With a fully motorized film winder, bellows, and lens cover, complemented by a highly-regarded aperture priority 28mm autofocus lens, a capable flash unit, and fully adjustable focus and exposure settings, it’s an incredibly impressive gadget.

 TC-1’s versatility is further extended by the leaf shutter speed that goes up to 1/750th of a second*.
 The images Minolta TC-1 produces from its brilliant 𝒇3.5 28mm G-Rokkor lens are sharp and very contrasty, with a slight vignetting around the corners that make what some call a distinct TC-1 look.
-Handling TC-1, despite its blocky design and tiny buttons, is easy: its titanium shell and solid controls make every adjustment feel firm, located in just the right spot.
+Handling TC-1, despite its blocky design and tiny buttons, is easy: its titanium shell and solid controls make every adjustment feel firm, located in just the right spots.

 Minolta TC-1 is very small and quite light.
 With film and battery in, it weighs a mere 226g, which is much lighter than Chinon Bellami’s 252g.
 TC-1 is only tipping the scale against Revue 35 XE’s incredible 174g profile.